Are you an obstetrician, anaesthetist, nurse, midwife or allied health practitioner who:

 The aims of the amalgamated programme include enhancing the ability of healthcare professionals in rural Australia to take leave and undertake continuing professional development (CPD) activities and improving the retention of these health professionals in rural locations.
 The programme will also enhance the ability of metropolitan-based general practitioners (GPs) to upskill professional competencies in Emergency Medicine.

-Rural LAP was established by the Australian Government to support specialist and GP obstetricians and anaesthetists, nurses, midwives and allied health professionals in rural and remote Australia to take leave from their work for up to 14 working days (categories 2-7) for recreation and CPD leave and up to 28 working days for remote placements (categories 6-7) supporting CPD.
+Rural LAP was established by the Australian Government to support specialist and GP obstetricians and anaesthetists, nurses, midwives and allied health professionals in rural and remote Australia to take leave from their work for up to 14 working days (categories 2-7) for recreation or CPD leave and up to 28 working days for placements (categories 5-7) supporting recreation and CPD leave of at least 7 days.

 Rural LAP is not a recruitment agency.
 It is an Australian Government funded service that is focused on supporting health professionals by administering an uncomplicated start-to-finish locum placement service.